schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 - **Cons:**
   - Setup process involves more steps and hardware resources compared to AzSHCI.

 Additionally, the [DellGEOS Repository](https://github.com/DellGEOS/AzureStackHOLs) offers more current scenarios and use cases.
 Most scenarios in the DellGEOS repository are designed for infrastructures somewhat more robust than a simple laptop.
-In the past, DellGEOS has been the base for my configurations on Azure Stack HCI with Dell hardware, providing very current troubleshooting scenarios.
+In the past, DellGEOS has been the base for my configurations on Azure Local with Dell hardware, providing very current troubleshooting scenarios.

 ### Azure Arc Jumpstart by Lior Kamrat